Peter Jackson seems to confirm Harvey Weinstein blacklisted actresses

 Related: Salma Hayek said Harvey Weinstein forced her to do sex scenes

-"I recall Miramax telling us they us they were a nightmare to work with and we should avoid them at all costs," Jackson told the website Stuff.
+"I recall Miramax telling us they were a nightmare to work with and we should avoid them at all costs," Jackson told the website Stuff, referring to the company Harvey Weinstein co-founded with his brother, Bob.

 "At the time, we had no reason to question what these guys were telling us.
 But in hindsight, I realize that this was very likely the Miramax smear campaign in full swing."